onmyway133/awesome-online-earning/README.md

 - [Ask wonder](https://askwonder.com/) Just let us know what you're working on and within minutes we'll scale up a research team to get at the heart of what you're looking for.
 - [Pinecone reserach](https://members.pineconeresearch.com/#/Homepage) Be the first to test and review emerging concepts for a variety of products and services
 - [Vindale](https://www.vindale.com/v/index.jsp) Vindale is the secure, reliable and free survey site for anyone who wants to earn money online.
+- [My achievement](https://www.myachievement.com/) Choose from 20+ popular apps and start earning points for activities such as walking, meditating, logging meals, and answering questions about yourself.

+## Remote

+- [Remote OK](https://remoteok.io/) Get a remote job you can do everywhere

 ## Review